 The diamond is nature’s most precious stone.
-Amongst all natural minerals the diamond is the hardest.
-The name DIAMOND comes from the Greek word ADAMAS meaning “the invincible” because it is the hardest material on earth.
-The diamond is recognized today as the birthstone for April.
-Diamond is also the gem that marks the 60th and 75th wedding anniversaries.
+Amongst all natural minerals, the diamond is the hardest material on Earth.
+The word ‘diamond’ comes from the Greek word ‘adamas’, meaning ‘the invincible’.
+Recognized today as the birthstone for April, the diamond is also the gem that marks the 60th and 75th wedding anniversaries.

 Diamonds are created deep within the earth, under huge pressure and high temperatures, from carbonic gases.
 The largest diamond mines are in Australia, South Africa, and Russia.
 The first diamonds were discovered in India and were the sole property of kings and royalties.

 When the diamonds are mined the raw stone does not show all the extraordinary qualities of the gem.
 Only after the diamond is professionally cut and polished its true inner beauty is reflected and revealed.
 The cutting and polishing of a diamond is considered a delicate procedure requiring special skills, scientific knowledge, tools and experience.

 Each diamond is unique.
 Diamonds come in a wide range of sizes, shapes, colors, and distinct internal characteristics.
 A diamond’s value is determined using all of the 4C’s: Clarity, Color, Cut and Carat.

 A diamond’s clarity indicates the presence or absence of inclusions and blemishes within the stone.
 Blemishes include scratches and nicks on the diamond’s surface.
 Inclusions are commonly on the inside, and some might even break the surface of the stone.
 Gemologists determine a diamond’s clarity by examining it under a magnifying lens.